 Green Railroad Group, Inc. ("GRG") believes that a work environment that fosters diversity and acceptance of cultural and ethnic differences from the rank-and-file workers through its management team brings strength, multi-faceted vision and added creativity to every day decision-making processes.
-Our company is committed to promoting racial and gender equity and including veterans, LGBTQ community, people with disabilities, and others in the makeup of its workforce.
+Our company is committed to promoting equity in the workforce and including veterans, LGBTQ+ community, people with disabilities, and others in the makeup of its employees.